andyzhp234/Stable-e-commerce/README.md

 - JWT vs Session (cookies)
 - How to use Stripe as Payment Gateways
-- AWS Services such as S3 and Cloud Front
+- AWS S3 and CloudFront CDN
-- CDN
 - Sass